dotnet/docs-maui/docs/migration/uwp-projects.md

 ## Next steps

-Build and test your application to identify any UI differences between Xamarin.Forms and .NET MAUI.
+Build and test your app to identify any UI differences between Xamarin.Forms and .NET MAUI.

 You can now enjoy the benefits that .NET MAUI offers such as improved performance and modernized UI controls.